Categories of Fractions Revisited: Categories of fractions

-Under a closer look, this argument is actually a special case of the argument used to prove~(\ref{l1unique}).
-In fact, we could have applied~(\ref{l1unique}) directly to the two roofs $(h,hw_2)$ and $(g',g'w_2)$ -- both are (L1)-complements of the formal right fraction $\mathrm{id}_{\mathrm{dom}(w_2)}w_2^{-1}$ -- and we would have been done.
+Under a closer look, this argument is actually a special case of the argument used to prove lemma~\ref{l1unique}.
+In fact, we could also have applied lemma~\ref{l1unique} directly to the two roofs $(h,hw_2)$ and $(g',g'w_2)$, since both are~\ref{L1}-complements of the formal right fraction $\mathrm{id}_{\mathrm{dom}(w_2)}w_2^{-1}$.